-Management Teams are working with Human Resources to ensure service delivery knowledge is documented, supporting succession planning where required, and developments to the employee terms and conditions are being progressed to make the SSA an Employer of Choice amongst prospective applicants.
+Management teams are working with Human Resources to ensure service delivery knowledge is documented, supporting succession planning where required, and developments to the employee terms and conditions are being progressed to make the SSA an Employer of Choice amongst prospective applicants.

-Agile working practices being developed across Departments could embed working from home for significant periods of time for many officers thus distributing the pool of collective knowledge further.
-It will be critical to retain knowledge sharing and corporate memory regardless of where officers are located and to address the challenges of transferring knowledge whilst working remotely.
+Agile working and remote working practices continue to be developed across Departments and a significant number of staff worked off site during the year thus distributing the pool of collective knowledge further.
+It will be critical to retain knowledge sharing and corporate memory regardless as to where officers are located and address the challenges of transferring knowledge whilst working remotely